cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 - NFT identifiers available on Cosmos Hub
 - Ability to build different NFT modules for the Cosmos Hub, e.g., ERC-721.
-- NFT module which supports interoperability with IBC and other cross-chain infrastractures like Gravity Bridge
+- NFT module which supports interoperability with IBC and other cross-chain infrastructures like Gravity Bridge

 ### Negative